History of the Eurovision Song Contest: 2020s

-The Eurovision Song Contest 2023 will be the sixty-seventh edition of the contest, to be held on 9, 11 and 13 May 2023 at the Liverpool Arena in Liverpool, United Kingdom and organised by the BBC.
+The Eurovision Song Contest 2023 was the sixty-seventh edition of the contest, held on 9, 11 and 13 May 2023 at the Liverpool Arena in Liverpool, United Kingdom and organised by the BBC.
 Ukraine's UA:PBC was initially given the opportunity to host following its victory the previous year, but due to security concerns caused by the Russian invasion of the country, the BBC was chosen, as the runner-up, to host the contest on its behalf.
-37 countries applied to take part in the ninth contest held in the UK, with several countries withdrawing for this year due to the effects of the 2021–2023 global energy crisis.
+37 countries applied to take part in the ninth contest held in the UK, with several countries withdrawing for this year due to the effects of the global energy crisis.
 Substantial changes to the voting system were made for this contest, with full televoting returning to determine the qualifiers from the semi-finals, and viewers from non-participating countries being allowed to vote in all shows, with their votes being aggregated and awarded as one set of points from an "extra country" for the overall public vote.
+Loreen, the winner of the 2012 contest, returned for Sweden and became the second artist to record two wins in the contest with "Tattoo", and in doing so giving Sweden a record-tying seventh contest win.

+The Eurovision Song Contest 2024 was the sixty-eighth edition of the contest, held on 7, 9 and 11 May 2024 at the Malmö Arena in Malmö, Sweden and organised by SVT.
+37 countries applied to take part in the seventh contest held on Swedish soil, with Luxembourg making its first appearance since 1993.
+Romania, whose broadcaster TVR had been given additional time to finalise its plans, ultimately opted not to participate this year.
+The slogan of the previous year's event in Liverpool, "United by Music", was retained for 2024 and all future editions, thus ending the practice of individual slogans being created for each edition which had begun in 2002.
+Switzerland recorded its third victory and first in 36 years, courtesy of Nemo with "The Code", while second-placed Croatia obtained its best result as an independent nation.
+This edition was beset by numerous controversies, most notably Israel's participation amidst the Gaza war with protests and petitions calling for or against the country's removal, and audible booing during the Israeli entry and voting, as well as the disqualification of the Netherlands ahead of the final due to a backstage incident involving its entrant Joost Klein and a production staff member, though the country retained its right to vote.